 Hydraulic fracturing, commonly referred to as fracking, is the process of injecting a pressurized fluid deep into rock layers to release hydrocarbon deposits below the surface.
 This technology has helped energy producers to harness vast reserves of oil and gas across America that were previously difficult or impossible to extract.
 Furthermore, this technology has created many high-paying jobs right here in Texas and has also helped to lower energy costs for all Americans.

-I understand that hydraulic fracturing can be controversial among folks with concerns about water contamination.
+I understand that hydraulic fracturing can be controversial.
 I agree that protecting the environment so we all have clean air to breathe and fresh, safe water to drink is a priority.
 Fortunately, there is little to no evidence of groundwater contamination from hydraulic fracturing.
 In fact, former President Obama’s own Energy Secretary, Ernest Moniz, and former EPA Administrator, Lisa Jackson, are both on record saying that there have been zero cases of groundwater contamination from hydraulic fracturing.

 Rest assured that I stand committed to promoting safe American energy that creates jobs at home and that spurs our economy.

 To address the EPA’s regulatory abuse, I am proud to cosponsor bills like H.R.
-637, the Stopping EPA Overreach Act, to prevent EPA from overstepping its authority and to re-exert Congress’s role to reign in the EPA.
+637, the Stopping EPA Overreach Act, to prevent EPA from overstepping its authority and to re-assert Congressional oversight of the EPA.